xbeat/Machine-Learning/README.md

 Regularization is a technique used in machine learning to prevent overfitting and improve the generalization of models.
 It adds a penalty term to the loss function, discouraging complex models and promoting simpler ones that are less likely to overfit the training data.

+## Python File Handling Mastery Key Methods Explained

+Basic File Reading Operations

+Reading files in Python involves understanding fundamental operations that allow us to extract content efficiently.
+The read() method loads the entire file content into memory as a single string, making it suitable for smaller files where memory constraints aren't a concern.

 ## Manim for Machine Learning in Python

 Introduction to Manim for Machine Learning